HaddingtonDynamics/Dexter/DDE/README.md

 Newer development releases of DDE can be found on the releases tab at:<br>
 https://github.com/cfry/dde

 BETA version [3.0.7](https://github.com/cfry/dde/releases/tag/v3.0.7) is known to passes most tests on the internal test suite, it can move the robot in open loop modes, and the calibration system works well for closed loop modes.
+It is the version used on Dexter as the Job Engine, but this will change in the future as newer versions pass additional testing.

 The current DDE documentation (precedded by some previously written articles) is available online here: http://hdrobotic.com/software/